Tesla Windshield Wiper Replacement Guide (2026): All Models, Sizes & Service Mode

 Fix:

-- Verify blade is clicked in securely
+- Verify both blades clicked in securely

 Chattering / Vibration